-Baked pumpkin donuts made at home are so easy and no deep frying required.
-Baked right in your oven with an easy recipe for glaze too.
+Baked pumpkin donuts made at home are so easy with no deep frying required.
+Oven baked is healthier whether homemade or with cake mix.

 Baked pumpkin donuts aren’t just to be fried or bought at a store.
 They are quite easy to make at home with a pan and in the oven, eliminating the grease.
 Plus you can make whatever flavor you want, and top with anything you’d like.
 Just one pumpkin dessert recipe we love. (originally published 1/19, affiliate links present)

 Baked Pumpkin Doughnuts

 We love pumpkin anything, and not just during Oct. – Nov. seasons.
 You can make boxed pumpkin bread but these homemade baked pumpkin donuts might just hit the spot for some extra special morning fun.

 Follow this recipe and use a donut pan to create your own yummies at home.
 You’ll be amazed at just how easy cake donuts are to make yourself at home.

 Baked Pumpkin Donut Recipe

 To make this delicious breakfast creation you are going to need the following ingredients: